Poet Laureate Nomination Guidelines

 The following items are required as part of each nomination:

-• A completed nomination form via the online nomination process.
-The online form will include:
+- A completed nomination form via the online nomination process.
+The online form includes:

-2. if the nomination is not by the poet, a statement verifying that the nominator has contacted the nominated poet and that the poet has reviewed the expectations of the position and agrees to the nomination.
+- If the nomination is not by the poet, a statement from the nominated poet confirming the nominator contacted the nominated poet, that the poet has reviewed the expectations of the position, and agrees to the nomination.

-• Biographical sketch, résumé or curriculum vitae, not to exceed one page, which includes any special honors, awards, fellowships, or other recognition.
+- Résumé or curriculum vitae, not to exceed one page, which includes special honors, awards, fellowships, or other recognition.

-• The submission should consist of a work sample (published or unpublished) of up to 3 poems, not to exceed 5 pages, with no more than one poem per page.
+- The submission should consist of a work sample (published or unpublished) of 3 poems, not to exceed 5 pages.
 The work sample may be written or audio.
-If written work, the sample must include a cover sheet with name and a list of poetry titles and content.
+If written work, the sample must include a cover sheet (which does not count toward the page maximum) with name and a list of poetry titles and content.
 The work sample may contain information that indicates where the poem has been published or performed or if it has received any awards for merit.
-The poems submitted should be of the highest quality and can be from any time period.
+A diversity of form and style is encouraged, and the poems submitted should be of the highest quality.

-• If you submit an audio work sample of up to 3 poems instead of a written one, you may also submit a transcript of the poem(s) performed, not to exceed 5 pages as stated above.
+- If opting to submit an audio work sample of up to 3 poems instead of a written one, submit a transcript of the poem(s) performed, not to exceed 5 pages as stated above.
+Audio works should be included in the online nomination form or on a sheet of paper turned in with hard copy nominations.

-2. what the nominee would hope to accomplish during the two years as the Saint Louis Poet Laureate, and
+- what the nominee aspires to accomplish during the two years as the St. Louis Poet Laureate, and

-3. the theme to be explored during the initial year of service and ideas for any special projects related to the position.
+- ideas about a theme to explore during the initial year of service and any special projects the nominee might like to initiate.

-*Please note that the items specified in Sections 2, 3 and 4 above must be in 12-point font, with 1" margins on all sides, and formatted to fit 8 1/2" x 11" paper (no photocopies from publications will be accepted).
+*Please note that the items specified above must be in 12-point font, with 1" margins on all sides, single-spaced, and formatted to fit 8 1/2" x 11" paper (no photocopies from publications will be accepted).

-Failure to provide all required materials results in automatic ineligibility.
+Failure to provide all required materials results in ineligibility.

 How to Submit a Nomination

-All nominations, including self-nominations, should be submitted via the online application form by 5 p.m. on the submission deadline.
+All nominations, including self-nominations, should be submitted via the online application form by 5 PM on Friday, March 7, 2025.

-Online submissions are strongly encouraged and preferred, but in the event you are unable to submit electronically, please forward 7 copies (or one flash drive) of your submission to:
+Online submissions are strongly encouraged and preferred.
+In the event you are unable to submit electronically, please deliver or mail a paper copy of the submission to:

 Poet Laureate Task Force